ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 <img width="975" height="376" alt="image" src="https://github.com/user-attachments/assets/1ea03715-7cd8-4c46-911e-1271704392c6" />

 ---

-For a SOC, this is basic identity monitoring because it defines the set of active IAM users in the dataset and provides pivots for later investigations.
-Analysts can baseline each identity’s normal activity and then quickly focus searches (e.g., reviewing S3 ACL changes or object uploads), reducing noise and making it easier to spot compromised accounts or misuse of privileges [3].

 ### 4.2 Q2 – Field to alert that AWS API activity occured without MFA